Get

 Risk Assessment

-It’s also important to be aware that allergic reactions are treatable when caught early.
-For this reason, your veterinarian will often ask you to stay at the clinic for a period of time following vaccine administration so any reaction can be reversed.
+It’s also important to know that allergic reactions are treatable when caught early.
+For that reason, your veterinarian will often ask you to stay at the clinic for a period of time following vaccine administration so any reaction can be reversed.

 Conclusion

 We have provided the average costs of dog and puppy vaccinations to help you include these in your pet budget.
 Vaccinations that are recommended for your pet should be discussed with your veterinarian based on your lifestyle and the laws and region in which you live.
-Vaccines are an important part of your dog’s healthcare, as they prevent your dog or puppy from contracting life-threatening illnesses.
+Vaccines are vital to your dog’s healthcare since they prevent your dog or puppy from contracting life-threatening illnesses.

 Featured Image Credit: New Africa, Shutterstock